-We asked our Managing Director, Simon Aron, to tell us the story of Cask Trade’s conception in his own words and here’s what he had to say…
+We asked our Managing Director, Simon Aron, to tell us the story of Cask Trade’s conception and it is a good one!

 For those of you who know a little or enough about whisky, you will understand that it’s now becoming an actual bankable asset that appreciates at a phenomenal rate.
 Who would have thought it?
 I did.